sergeevpasha/laravel-dellin/README.md

 $client = new DellinClient('key');
 /*
     You may also authorize your user and get a session ID.
-    You may use it in getPrice() method to adjast prices (Authorized users have lower prices) */
+    You may use it in getPrice() method to adjust prices (Authorized users have lower prices) */
 $session = client->authorize('login', 'password);
 </pre>